Brett Sterling: Austrian Hockey League

+Return to AHL

 As a free agent in the following summer, Sterling opted to return to familiar grounds, signing a one-year AHL deal with the Chicago Wolves on July 22, 2016.
 After continuing through to the 2017–18 season with the Wolves, Sterling registered 25 points in 45 games before opting to end his professional career after 12 years.

 International

 Sterling has represented the United States internationally in three junior level competitions, the 2002 U-18 World Championships, and the 2003 and 2004 World Junior Championships.
 Sterling scored 9 goals and 12 points in eight games helping the U.S. Under-18 team win its first-ever gold medal.
 In 2004, he scored 3 goals as part of the gold medal-winning US squad.